Zoneomics Logo

 1. Parking plans shall include site amenities that enhance safety and convenience and promote walking or bicycling as an alternative means of transportation.
 Site amenities may include bike racks, drinking fountains, canopies and benches as described in the bicycle and pedestrian plan.

 3. Where necessary for primary pedestrian access to cross drive aisles or internal roadways, the pedestrian crossing shall emphasize and place priority on pedestrian access and safety.
 The material and layout of the pedestrian access shall be continuous as it crosses the driveway.
 Any breaks in continuity shall be in the driveway paving and not in the pedestrian accessway.
-The pedestrian crossings must be well marked using pavement treatments, and .
+The pedestrian crossings must be well marked using pavement treatments, signs and .

-2. For convenience and security, bicycle parking facilities shall be located near entrances and shall be visible from the uses they serve.
+2. For convenience and security, bicycle parking facilities shall be located near entrances and shall be visible from the land they serve.
 However, such facilities shall not impede pedestrian or automobile traffic flow or cause damage to plant material from bicycle traffic.

-H. Urban Design Standards For Parking Lots:
+H. Urban Design Standards For :

 2. Access drives, internal circulation drives, parking areas and pedestrian walkways shall be designed to provide safety and convenience for both motorists and pedestrians and to ensure access for the physically disabled.